microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/v1.0/docs/Invoke-MgSubscribeCommunicationCallToTone.md

 # Invoke-MgSubscribeCommunicationCallToTone

 ## SYNOPSIS
-Subscribe to DTMF (dual-tone multi-frequency signaling).
+Subscribe to DTMF (dual-tone multi-frequency signaling) which allows you to be notified when the user presses keys on a 'dialpad'.
-This allows you to be notified when the user presses keys on a 'dialpad'.
+This API is available in the following national cloud deployments.

 ## SYNTAX